 The Board delegates authority to committees as well as to individuals.
-The individuals appointed are Senior Managers of Amundi UK (classified as such under the FCA Senior Managers & Certification Regime).
+The individuals are appointed as Senior Managers of Amundi UK (classified as such under the FCA Senior Managers & Certification Regime ("SMCR")) with appropriate segregation of duties in accordance with SMCR.